Polyline Path Masked Attention for Vision Transformer: Experiments

 \subsection{Ablation Study}

 \textbf{Polyline Path Mask Design.} To verify the effectiveness of the proposed polyline path mask, we conduct an ablation study on ImageNet-1K and ADE20K using PPMA-T as the backbone.
-Under the same experimental settings, we compare various structured masks embedded into the softmax-based self-attention layers by Hadamard product, including: no mask (baseline), RMT decay mask~\cite{RMT}, cross scan mask~\cite{Vmamba}, V2H polyline path mask, and our final 2D polyline path mask.
-As shown in Fig.~\ref{fig:Mask_visualization}, our polyline path mask $\bm{L}^{2D}$, compared to the RMT decay mask, can selectively capture the semantic continuity in the images.
-Compared to the cross scan mask, $\bm{L}^{2D}$ better preserves the spatial relationships between 2D tokens, alleviating the long-range forgetting issue.
-Results in Table~\ref{table:ablationstudy} show that the 2D polyline path mask $\bm{L}^{2D}$ boosts the baseline by \textbf{0.32\%} top-1 accuracy on ImageNet-1K and \textbf{0.95\%} SS mIoU on ADE20K, respectively.
-More visualization results can be found in Fig.~\ref{fig:Appendix_MaskedAttentionMap}.
+Under the same experimental settings, we compare various structured masks embedded into the softmax-based self-attention layers by Hadamard product, including: no mask (baseline), RMT decay mask~\cite{RMT}, cross scan mask~\cite{Vmamba}, Hilbert scan mask~\cite{PointMamba}, V2H polyline path mask, and our final 2D polyline path mask.
+As shown in Fig.~\ref{fig:Mask_visualization}, our polyline path mask $\bm{L}^{2D}$, compared to the RMT decay mask, can selectively capture the semantic continuity in the image.
+Compared to the cross scan mask and Hilbert scan mask, the polyline path mask better preserves the spatial relationships between 2D tokens, alleviating the long-range forgetting issue.
+Experimental results in Table~\ref{table:ablationstudy} show that the 2D polyline path mask $\bm{L}^{2D}$ boosts the baseline by \textbf{0.32\%} top-1 accuracy on ImageNet-1K and \textbf{0.95\%} SS mIoU on ADE20K, respectively.
+Visualization results in Fig.~\ref{fig:MaskAttention_visualization} further demonstrate that our 2D polyline path mask $\bm{L}^{2D}$ effectively suppresses the falsely highlighted areas in the original attention maps.
+More visualizations and detailed discussions are provided in Fig.~\ref{fig:Appendix_MaskedAttentionMap} and Sec.~\ref{sec:appendix_DiscussionSelectivity}.

+\textbf{Horizontal and Vertical Decay Factors.} In our model, we employ different decay factors ($\alpha_{i,j} \! \ne \! \beta_{i,j}$) to capture semantic similarity between adjacent tokens along horizontal and vertical directions, respectively.
+As illustrated in Fig.~\ref{fig:MaskAttention_visualization} (b) and (c), the learned decay factors $\alpha$ and $\beta$ effectively capture semantic continuity in horizontal and vertical directions, respectively.
+Table~\ref{table:ablationstudy} shows that replacing different decay factors with a shared decay factor ($\alpha_{i,j} \! = \! \beta_{i,j}$) results in a significant performance drop, highlighting the importance of modeling horizontal and vertical decay factors separately.